List of Sherlock characters: Irene Adler

-She makes a return in "The Signs of Three", as a mental image when Sherlock thinks of those who know John's middle name; he tells the image "Out of my head, I'm busy".
+She makes a return in "The Sign of Three", as a mental image when Sherlock thinks of those who know John's middle name; he tells the image "Out of my head, I'm busy".
 In "His Last Vow", when Charles Augustus Magnussen is "reading" Sherlock's list of pressure points (weaknesses), the list on the screen scrolls on for some time (and Magnussen mocks Sherlock by saying that he has "rather a lot").
 However, there are actually only six pressure points listed, and to achieve the effect of there being many of them, they are repeated several times.
 They are: Irene Adler (See File); Jim Moriarty (See File); Redbeard (See File); Hounds of the Baskerville; Opium; and John Watson.
 She was later mentioned by Jim Moriarty in a scene taking place in Sherlock's mind palace, when he tells Sherlock that "...
 Mummy and Daddy will cry ... and The Woman will cry" in a surreal sequence where Sherlock, who is suffering from a near-fatal gunshot wound and has retreated to his mind palace to find a way to keep himself alive, imagines himself in a room where Moriarty is chained.
 Her picture is also seen during "The Abominable Bride" where Sherlock keeps it inside his watch.
 She is mentioned again in "The Lying Detective", when her text alert noise comes on during Sherlock and John's conversation.
 Sherlock admits she still texts him, and states that sometimes he replies even though he tries not to.